1. What is environmental drilling?

-If the Regional Water Quality Control Board, the City of Santa Rosa, or the Local Oversight Program does not direct the environmental investigation, the proposed work is classified as an Environmental Assessment.
+If the Regional Water Quality Control Board, the City of Santa Rosa, DTSC or any other regulatory agency does not direct the environmental investigation, the proposed work is classified as an Environmental Assessment.

 19. Who issues permits for Geotechnical Borings?

-Normally the Sonoma County Permit and Resource Management Department (PRMD) issues these permits.
+Normally Permit Sonoma (formerly PRMD) issues these permits.
 If, however, the borings combine an environmental investigation, or are being proposed in an area near known contamination, Environmental Health will issue those permits.

 20. Can I destroy a well by pressure grouting?

 The required method for destroying a well is over-drilling and tremie grouting.
-Should there be a health and safety risk to over-drilling, contact either the LOP case worker for the site or Environmental Drilling staff.
+Should there be a health and safety risk to over-drilling, contact the Environmental Drilling staff.
 Be prepared to provide documentation as to the health and safety risk.